MozillaTN/Dhirajzilla/docs/_posts/2018/2018-02-13-Call-for-WoMoz-Sprint.md

 3. "Introduction to WebVR" by Ms. Bhuvana Meenakshi
 4. Hands-on session on WebVR with A-Frames
 5. Contribution for WebVR
-6. Introduction to QA
-7. Demo on how to participate in weekly QA bug event
-8. Discussion about the Problems faced by the girls and finding solution for that.
+6. Discussion about the Problems faced by the girls and finding solution for that.
-9. Swag distribution and Group photo
+7. Swag distribution and Group photo

-**Hash Tag:** #WoMozTN
+**Hash Tag:** #WoMozTN @Womozilla

 **Venue	  :** Web Technology Lab, DGCT Campus.